JakobMie/nightlightstats/README.md

 In case you input a set of coordinates, you will get an image with a rectangular shapefile constructed from your coordinates.

-## Caveats and limitations of the package and the data
+## Limitations and alternative data sources

 - The code is not explicitly written for fast performance.